 the person conducts business similar to insurance business outside the Republic; and

-that person or another person, in relation to the business referred to under paragraph (a), directly or indirectly acts in the Republic on behalf of the first-mentioned person, including, but not limited to, by rendering a financial service within the meaning of the Financial Advisory and Intermediary Services Act, 2002 (Act No. 37 of 2002), in respect of that business;
+that person or another person, in relation to the business referred to under paragraph (a), directly or indirectly acts in the Republic on behalf of the first-mentioned person, including, but not limited to, by rendering a financial service within the meaning of the Financial Advisory and Intermediary Services Act, 2002 (Act No. 37 of 2002), in respect of that business.

-A person to whom an insurer has outsourced a function or activity is not regarded as conducting insurance business. –
+A person to whom an insurer has outsourced a function or activity is not regarded as conducting insurance business.

 An insurer may not, without the approval of the Prudential Authority, conduct any business other than insurance business in the Republic, including any insurance business performed on behalf of another person.

+An insurer (other than a reinsurer, a branch of a foreign reinsurer, Lloyd’s underwriter or Lloyd’s) may not, without the approval of the Prudential Authority, conduct any business, including business similar to insurance business, outside the Republic.

+The Prudential Authority must only grant an approval referred to under subsections (4) or (5) if the Prudential Authority is satisfied that such business will not —

+impede or be likely to impede the financial soundness of the insurer;

+negatively impact on the interests of policyholders; or

-An insurer (other than a branch of a foreign reinsurer, Lloyd’s underwriter or Lloyd’s) may not, without the approval of the Prudential Authority, conduct any business, including business similar to insurance business, outside the Republic. (a) Despite any approval under subsection (4) or (5), the Prudential Authority may direct an insurer to cease conducting business referred to in subsection (4) or (5), if the Prudential Authority reasonably believes that the business may—
+introduce risks that cannot, to the satisfaction of the Prudential Authority, be appropriately mitigated.

+(a) Despite any approval under subsection (4) or (5), the Prudential Authority may direct an insurer to cease conducting business referred to in subsection (4) or (5), if the Prudential Authority reasonably believes that the business may—

 impede or is likely to impede the financial soundness of the insurer; or